 Upcoming Events at the Center

-- November 21: Alice Chapman of Grand Valley State University will deliver a lecture entitled "Bernard of Clairvaux on Avoiding the persona mixta."
-The lecture will take place at 3:00 p.m. in Adorjan Hall 142.
-A wine and cheese reception will follow.
+- September 29: Frank T. Coulson, Professor of Classics and Director of Palaeography at The Ohio State University, will deliver a lecture entitled, "Why the Vulgate Commentary of Ovid?"
+The lecture will take place at 3:15 p.m. in Adorjan Hall 142.
+A reception will follow.